 Abdominal Pain Treatment Questions and Answers

 Do you have abdominal pain?
 Come to Reddy Urgent Care for treatment today.
 Read our below Q and A page for more information about abdominal pain.
-We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, Huntington Beach CA, Paramount CA, East Side CA, and Los Altos CA.
+Contact us for all your urgent care needs or simply walk in.
+No appointments are necessary.
+We have different convenient locations to serve you.
+We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, Paramount CA, East Side CA, and Los Altos CA.

 Abdominal pain refers to any pain or discomfort experienced in the midsection.
 There are many causes of abdominal pain, ranging from acute injuries to chronic illnesses.
 Since abdominal pain can be the result of a number of medical conditions, it should be evaluated by a medical professional right away.

 These symptoms may indicate a serious condition.
 If experiencing any of the following, seek medical attention immediately:

 • Abdominal pain that is sharp, severe, and sudden

 • Pain is also present in the chest, neck, or shoulder

 • Vomiting blood, bloody diarrhea, or black, tarry stools (melena)